 I am a cognitive neuroscientist interested in memory and how this is mediated by the brain.
 My work has primarily involved studying patients who have suffered brain lesions that have affected their memory.
 Identifying which aspects of memory are lost following damage to specific brain structures helps us to understand what contributions these structures normally make to human memory.
 A number of these studies have focused on the effect of selective lesions to the hippocampus.

-- studying forgetting associated with unilateral temporal lobe epilepsy over short and long time periods and how this relates to structural changes to the hippocampus and seizure activity (with
+I have also been involved in research studying forgetting associated with unilateral temporal lobe epilepsy over short and long time periods and how this related to structural changes to the hippocampus and seizure activity.

 Google Scholar Profile